uol-it-cpt/tf-template-project-large/README.md

 ## Structure

-This module template was built to standardise and simplify the creation of new modules.
-It is intended to be used as a starting point for new modules, and to provide a consistent structure for all modules.
+This template was built to standardise and simplify the creation of new projects.
+It is intended to be used as a starting point for new projects, and to provide a consistent structure for all projects.

 - modules directory for all submodules
 - examples directory for all examples